Archive for March, 2007

 you believe Me through my scars?“ ”

 This is an interesting article encouraging the rest in God’s grace.
 I find it interesting that one can still question with emotion to surrender.
 It is still abiding/praying with Him in us.
-I wonder why if traditional Christianity teaches the centrality of confess sins that Paul did not do it in his writings.
+I wonder why if traditional Christianity teaches the centrality of confessing sins that Paul did not do it in his writings.
 Only Saul did it before he was made new.

 Shovel Writings: The Peace of Christ – 2: